kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 will be returned and considers the request to take a number of seats that is proportional to that estimated number.

-### Execution Time Tweaks for WATCH
+### Execution time tweaks for watch requests

-API Priority and Fairness manages WATCH requests, but this involves a couple more excursions from the baseline behavior.
-The first concerns how long a WATCH request is considered to occupy its seat.
-Depending on request parameters, the response to a WATCH request may or may not begin with CREATE notifications for all the relevant pre-existing objects.
-API Priority and Fairness considers a WATCH request to be done with its seat once that initial burst of notifications, if any, is over.
+API Priority and Fairness manages **watch** requests, but this involves a couple more excursions from the baseline behavior.
+The first concerns how long a **watch**  request is considered to occupy its seat.
+Depending on request parameters, the response to a **watch**  request may or may not begin with **create**  notifications for all the relevant pre-existing objects.
+API Priority and Fairness considers a **watch**  request to be done with its seat once that initial burst of notifications, if any, is over.

-The normal notifications are sent in a concurrent burst to all relevant WATCH response streams whenever the server is notified of an object create/update/delete.
+The normal notifications are sent in a concurrent burst to all relevant **watch**  response streams whenever the server is notified of an object create/update/delete.
 To account for this work, API Priority and Fairness considers every write request to spend some additional time occupying seats after the actual writing is done.
 The server